McGill-MMA-EnterpriseAnalytics/VestiaireCollective_Demand_Forecasting_ML-Flow/README.md

 **Purpose:**
 - Ensure your pipeline can handle future scaling and real-world data loads.

-📁 Each notebook is self-contained and runnable in Jupyter Notebook or VSCode.
+Each notebook is self-contained and runnable in Jupyter Notebook or VSCode.
 """

 ---
+# MLflow
 ## Machine Learning Experiment Tracking with MLflow & Optuna

 - sold_train.ipynb